apache/spark/docs/structured-streaming-programming-guide.md

 You can also determine the max allowed memory for RocksDB instances by setting the `spark.sql.streaming.stateStore.rocksdb.maxMemoryUsageMB` value to a static number or as a fraction of the physical memory available on the node.
 Limits for individual RocksDB instances can also be configured by setting `spark.sql.streaming.stateStore.rocksdb.writeBufferSizeMB` and `spark.sql.streaming.stateStore.rocksdb.maxWriteBufferNumber` to the required values.
 By default, RocksDB internal defaults are used for these settings.

+##### RocksDB State Store Changelog Checkpointing
+Changelog checkpointing reduces latency of the stateful streaming query.
+This checkpointing mechanism avoids cost of capturing and uploading snapshots of RocksDB instances in the commit phase of RocksDB state store.
+You can enable RocksDB State Store changelog checkpointing by setting `spark.sql.streaming.stateStore.rocksdb.changelogCheckpointing.enabled` config to `true`.
+Changelog checkpointing is backward compatible.
+In a version of spark that supports changelog checkpointing, you can turn on changelog checkpointing for a streaming query without discarding the existing checkpoint.
+Vice versa, if a query has already run with changelog checkpointing enabled, you can turn off changelog checkpointing safely.

 ##### Performance-aspect considerations

 1. You may want to disable the track of total number of rows to aim the better performance on RocksDB state store.